 The core values of the trust are:

-All Trust staff, honorary contract holders, PCT staff or Carillion staff working on PHT sites and volunteers are eligible to be nominated for an Employee of the Month Award
+All Trust staff, volunteers, honorary contract holders, clinical commissioning group staff and other staff working on PHT sites are eligible to be nominated for an Employee of the Month Award

 Follow this link here for our Employee of the Month winners